Will respond to Rahul Gandhi's letter on injured elephant on humanitarian grounds: CM | Politics

 He said he will speak to forest department officials and see to it that treatment is provided to the injured calf.

-''I have just come to Bengaluru, in another half-n-hour, I will get all the details, will speak to senior forest officials and see what all can be done for the elephants immediately.
+''I have just come to Bengaluru, in another half-an-hour, I will get all the details, will speak to senior forest officials and see what all can be done for the elephant immediately.
 They (elephants) are natural habitants, to what extent human interference can happen (will be looked into) and will verify on how treatment can be given, and will get it done,'' Bommai said.

 He said he came across the injured calf during his visit to the Reserve, along with his mother and Congress President Sonia Gandhi.